cisagov/development-guide/project_setup/skeletonize-existing-repository.md

 ## Review non-conflicting changes ##

 You don't only have to fix merge conflicts.
-It is important to also look at the unconflicted changes listed in the output of `git status` and verify that you want to include all those changes.
+It is important to also look at the unconflicted changes listed in the outputs of `git status` and `git diff origin/develop` and verify that you want to include all those changes.

 ```sh
 git diff origin/develop